Solomons government says China's island lease 'unlawful'

 (Graphic: Tug of war in the Pacific JPG, here)

-Reporting by Jonathan Barrett in Sydney; Editing by Lincoln Feast.
+Reporting by Jonathan Barrett in Sydney; Editing by Lincoln Feast and Sandra Maler